Computable measure of the quantum correlation: Geometric discord and its tight lower bound

 In view of this, the zero vectors $\vec{0}$ of the definition $\vec{{\tilde \nu}}_s=(\vec{\nu}_s,\vec{0})$ arise from the diagonal elements of the root operators of the algebra, which are all zero.
 Therefore vectors $\{\vec{\tilde{\nu}}_s\}_{s=1}^{m}$ makes simplex $\Delta^{m-1}_{\{\vec{\tilde{\nu}}_s\}\in \mathbb{R}^{m^2-1}}$, or equivalently simplex $\Delta^{m-1}_{\{\vec{\nu}_s\}\in \mathbb{R}^{m-1}}$.
 Evidently, the general base $\{\ket{k}\}_{k=1}^{m}$ can be obtained from the standard one by a unitary transformation $U\in SU(m)$ as $\{\ket{k}\}=U\{\ket{s}\}$.
 Corresponding to this, there exists orthogonal transformation $\tilde{R}\in SO(m^2-1)$ such that the general simplex $\Delta^{m-1}_{\{\vec{\mu}_k\}\in \mathbb{R}^{m^2-1}}$ can be obtained from $\Delta^{m-1}_{\{\vec{\tilde{\nu}}_s\}\in \mathbb{R}^{m^2-1}}$, i.e.

 for $i=1,2,\cdots, m^2-1$.
-In the second equality $R=(R_{ij})=(\hat{n}_j)_i$ is an $(m^2-1)\times(m-1)$ left orthogonal matrix, i.e. $R^{\T}R=I_{m-1}$, and $\hat{n}_j\in \mathbb{R}^{m^2-1}$ ($j=1,\cdots,m-1$) are orthonormal vectors, i.e. $\hat{n}_i\cdot \hat{n}_{i^\prime}=\delta_{ii^\prime}$.
+In the second equality $R=(R_{ij})=(\hat{n}_j)_i$ is an $(m^2-1)\times(m-1)$ left orthogonal matrix \cite{Rana2012,Hassan2012}, i.e. $R^{\T}R=I_{m-1}$, and $\hat{n}_j\in \mathbb{R}^{m^2-1}$ ($j=1,\cdots,m-1$) are orthonormal vectors, i.e. $\hat{n}_i\cdot \hat{n}_{i^\prime}=\delta_{ii^\prime}$.
 Using this and Eq. (\ref{Nu-Orthonormality}), we get

 where $\{\eta_k^{\downarrow}\}_{k=1}^{m^2-1}$ are eigenvalues of $G$ in nonincreasing order.
-Using this in Eq. (\ref{GD-AlternativeForm2}), we find the desired lower bound (\ref{TightLowerBound}) for the geometric discord.
+Using this in Eq. (\ref{GD-AlternativeForm2}), we find the desired lower bound (\ref{TightLowerBound}) for the geometric discord, which is already obtained in Refs. \cite{Rana2012,Hassan2012}.
 It is worth to mention that in the particular case $m=2$, the obtained bound gives exact result for the geometric discord (see Eq. (\ref{GD-m=2})).
 This follows from the homomorphism $SU(2)\sim SO(3)$, happens only for $m=2$.
 On the other hand, for $m>2$ the set of all unitary transformations $U\in SU(m)$ acting on the $m$-dimensional Hilbert space $\mathcal{H}^A$ will be a subset of the matrices in $SO(m^2-1)$.
-This implies that there exist rotations $\tilde{R}\in SO(m^2-1)$ which are not correspond to any $U\in SU(m)$, leading therefore to the inequality (\ref{etai}).
+This implies that there exist rotations $\tilde{R}\in SO(m^2-1)$ that are not correspond to any $U\in SU(m)$, leading therefore to the inequality (\ref{etai}).